DuendeInexistente/Cirque/ShortStories/thief.md

  "Then what in the love of fuck do I do!"

- "You are the bird, you fucking tell me, but you'll lose your air surface!"
+ "You are the bird, you fucking tell me!"

  "Language!"

 Second ceiling, gone.
 The street was dangerously close now.

  "Turn around!"
 Said the thief suddenly, hoping this worked.
-"U turn!
-U turn!"
+"U turn!"

  "Cee or U!"

- "Widest one!"
+ "Widest!"

 The pegasus, still attempting to slow down somehow, started turning- a wide one that would put them dangerously close to the edge, but the thief managed to keep their hooves on the ceiling.

 Which they'd faceplant on in about a second.
 Lethally.

-They ran as fast as they could, attempting to push faster than they fell and use their body to break their descent into an ascent with their own body, putting a painful strain on their back.
+They ran as fast as they could, attempting to push faster than they fell and break their descent into an ascent with their own body, putting a painful strain on their back.

  "This is so aweeesoooo--" Screamed the pegasus, half hysteric -Now holding the thief rather than being held by- but was interrupted when they ran out of ceiling to climb.